kagantmr/zuzu/README.md

 (gdb) target remote :1234
 ```
 ## Structure
-The Zuzu project follows this source structure for ease of development:
+The zuzu project follows this source structure for ease of development:

 ```
 .